Abraham Lincoln: ‘Like a Prophet of God’

 “Upon these let the proud fabric of freedom rest, as the rock of its basis; and as truly as has been said of the only greater institution, ‘the gates of hell shall not prevail against it’” (ibid).

 These were not the fleeting ideas of a young man who would later let some college professor tell him God was a myth and socialism was our only hope.
 As he aged, he developed these same thoughts much further at a much more consequential time in much more crucial war-time comments, letters, speeches and proclamations.
-Maybe the best example of the Bible’s effect on Lincoln, his presidency and the whole nation on future generations was his last major speech, the second inaugural, one of the most explicitly religious presidential speeches of all time!
+Maybe the best example of the Bible’s effect on Lincoln, his presidency and the whole nation on into future generations was his last major speech, the second inaugural, one of the most explicitly religious presidential speeches of all time!

-You cannot argue that Abraham Lincoln was not one of the greatest, if not the greatest, American of all time, who accomplished one of the greatest, if not the greatest, feats in American history.
+You cannot argue that Abraham Lincoln was not one of the greatest, if not the greatest, Americans of all time, who accomplished one of the greatest, if not the greatest, feats in American history.
 And you cannot argue that his mind wasn’t powered by the Bible!

 We are entering a time of division and carnage like the one Abraham Lincoln faced.
 Turn to the words of one of America’s greatest presidents.
 Turn to the words that he himself turned to.
 Repent from forgetting God; admit our need—your need—for reverence for the laws, especially the perfect law of God.
 Admit that you have been wrong and are wrong.
 Admit that only God can save us!
 Fulfill your duty as an American and as a human being, as Abraham Lincoln instructed us to: